Atlanta for the 99%

 Workers’ Rights & Good Union Jobs

-Atlanta has one of the widest wealth gaps in the entire nation.
+Atlanta has the highest wealth gap in the entire nation.
 That is not an accident — it’s the result of deliberate policy choices.
 For decades, the Georgia Republicans have pushed anti-worker policies like right-to-work, low minimum wages, and bans on collective bargaining which keep workers precarious and discourage union organizing.
 To close the wealth gap, we must support union organizing and workers’ rights here in our city, and stand up against union-busting companies like Delta, Amazon, and Starbucks which underpay and exploit Atlanta workers to make a quick buck.

 LGBTQ+ & Reproductive Rights